 - Offer access to current or upcoming research projects

-Three types of clinic are currently offered, either as face-to-face or remote appointments where appropriate and according to patient preference:
+Four types of clinics are currently offered, either as face-to-face or remote appointments where appropriate and according to patient preference:

 - An Interdisciplinary Therapy (IDT) clinic for the assessment and holistic management of patients with therapy requirements